![]() |

 In all fairness, there is a lot about Dante's structure and ideas that makes sense to me.
 As someone who is obsessed with structure and putting things in their proper place, Dante speaks (literally) volumes to me.
 He kind of takes it to an OCD level, but he had a lot to write about in the 1300s so, I can forgive him for it.

-An extremely helpful map that that gives you an idea of what Dante had in
+An extremely helpful map that that gives you an idea of what Dante had

-mind for Hell's structure.
-Yaaay pits of despair!
+in mind for Hell's structure.
+Yaaay pits of despair! |

-A nice little summary of what to expect in the canto, along
+A nice little summary of what to expect in the canto, along with brief explanations of important symbols.
+More detail is given after the canto concludes. |

 I hope this encourages some of you to try Dante, either for the first time, or as a second (or third, or fourth) effort.
 I firmly believe having the right edition makes a huge difference, and Ciardi's translation does the trick.
 It's a dense read and will take a while to get through, but coming out with an understanding of the total structure of Dante's universe and the way he sees things is definitely worth it.